Whitchurch, Bristol: The suburb of Bristol

 The suburb now lies in the Hengrove and Whitchurch Park electoral ward.

 The suburb is one of only two parts of Bristol not to use the 0117 dialling code.
 Along with Stockwood, Whitchurch numbers use the 01275 code of north Somerset instead.

-Facilities close by include the Hengrove Leisure Park which has various restaurants and food retailers (KFC, McDonald's).
+Facilities close by include the Hengrove Leisure Park which has various restaurants and food retailers.
 Adjacent to the leisure park is Hawkfield Business Park, a significant source of commerce and employment for the suburb.